marco-de-pietri/FLUNED-repository/docs/source/installation.rst

 This scripts installs the required dependencies, compiles the FLUNED solver and install the python modules which expose the pre- and post-processor scripts.

-The tools needs to run in a linux environment, the software requirements are OpenFOAM v12 and the packages listed either in the toml file or in the installation script.
+The tools needs to run in a linux environment (linux of WSL2 in windows).
+FLUNED requires the installation of OpenFOAM v12, on which it is based.
+The installation script uses the uv python package manager for the python supporting scripts.

 The simplest way is to download the script and run it with the following commands: